Parthnagar24/Udemy_web_development/README.md

 # Udemy_web_development
 Web Development

-Here's a clear and beginner-friendly explanation of each of the HTML elements you listed, along with their **purpose, use, and syntax**.
+Here's a clear and beginner-friendly explanation of each of the HTML elements  listed, along with their **purpose, use, and syntax**.

 ---